hughjonesd/santoku/cran-comments.md

 ## R CMD check results

+* One NOTE about S3 methods shown with full name.
+These are methods which are also generics (using two levels of S3 methods).
+The documentation is marked as internal.
-* One NOTE about a link to r-universe in the README on win-builder.
-Fixed.
+* One NOTE on win-builder about an invalid URL with "connection reset".
-* One NOTE about 'lastMiKTeXException' in temp directory on r-hub builder for windows.
-Not reproducible, probably a one-off.
+  Probably a temp failure.

 ## Reverse dependencies